atet/raspberrypi/README.md

 ### 5.3.
 Build Craft server program

 * Build the Craft program to run on the Raspberry Pi Zero W
-   * Coffee break #5: This will take ~10 mins. and you don't need to babysit this
+   * Coffee break #4: This will take ~15 mins. and you don't need to babysit this
    * There may be some warnings, but the program should build correctly if everything from step 4.2. was successful
+   * **IMPORTANT**: If you don't see the terminal going back to "pi@raspberrypi:~/Craft $ _" the screen may be "stuck", just click on the terminal and press Enter a couple times

 ```
 $ cd ~/Craft && \